 Give Extra Attention

 When your little one is having some trouble and has the “I Can’t Do It” attitude, they need a little bit of extra attention from you.

-Be sure to give lots of encouragement followed by hugs and celebration when appropriate.
+Be sure to give lots of encouragement, followed by hugs and celebrations when appropriate.